 Just like any other structural component of a house, a new window must be installed correctly, maintained, and sometimes given extra love and attention.
 Sash sag is a typical problem with casement windows, double hung windows or single hung windows, which are joined to their frames by hinges.

-There are four distinct varieties of sash sag, each based on a different fundamental principle, despite the basic idea behind downward movement remaining the same.
+There are four distinct types of sash sag, each based on a different principle, but all involving downward movement.

 1. The Settling of the Sash